 The week after he paid the person another £200 because he finally wanted “just to be sure” it was a scam or not.
 My friend no longer has enough money for his own rent.

-The scammer has dominated Brian’s life over the last few months.
+The romance fraud scammer has dominated Brian’s life over the last few months.
 He has been on tenterhooks over the exploits of a person he has never met who has expressed undying love (literally) and has somehow failed on multiple attempts to travel to see him.

 I am writing this because I hope that Brian’s experience might just help someone else.

-TIP: The external links haven’t bee prettified.
+TIP: The external links haven’t been prettified.
 So you have the option to either click on the link or retype the link into the address bar of your browser (e.g. Chrome, Firefox, Edge, etc).
 A link does not always go to where you’d expect it: bbc.co.uk could go to bigboycock.co.uk or Iwanttobescammed.com